Hanabi-Live/hanabi-live/docs/SECURITY.md

 ### Cookies

 Upon logging in for the first time, the site will store a [cookie](https://en.wikipedia.org/wiki/HTTP_cookie) so that on subsequent visits, you won't have to reauthenticate.
 This kind of thing is pretty standard.
-Cookies are hardened according to [best practice](https://odino.org/security-hardening-http-cookies/).
+Cookies are encrypted and hardened according to [best practice](https://odino.org/security-hardening-http-cookies/).

 Furthermore, the site stores your username in a local cookie.
 This is so that when your cookie expires, the username field will automatically be filled out.